Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 Don’t worry if you don’t entirely understand the concept of boiler pressure; not many people do.

 Too much pressure will be bad news for your boiler and you.

 Combi boilers are typically equipped to handle issues with high pressure.

 There’s a pressure release valve that will be used to get rid of excess water.
-If that isn’t working correctly, then internal parts will begin to fail and this will cause a leak.
+If that isn’t working correctly, then internal parts will begin to fail, and this will cause the leak.

 How To Check For High or excess Pressure

 It’s simple to determine whether your combi boiler is operating with too much pressure.

 To do this, you just need to make sure that you are looking at the gauge.

 If the boiler is going into red then the boiler pressure is too high.